mattgwagner/leadership/interviewing/first-round-top-40-questions.md

 - How did you prepare for this interview?

 - Tell me about your ideal next role.
 What characteristics does it have from a responsibility, team, and company culture perspective?
 What characteristics does it not have?

+- What's one part of your previous company's culture that you hope to bring to your next one?
+What one part do you hope to not find?

+- What can I tell you about working here?

+- What have I not asked you that I should have?